Code-Institute-Submissions/wasim-eb-quiz-game_AprResub/README.md

 There is only one page for this simple quiz-game.

 ## Testing
-- I am happy to confirm that the website if very responsive on different browsers, such as Google Chrome (which I used to type the code), Mozilla Firefox and Internet Explorer.
+- I am happy to confirm that the website is very responsive on different browsers, such as Google Chrome (which I used to type the code), Mozilla Firefox and Internet Explorer.
 - The website was also tested live on a Samsung Galaxy 10 and iPhone 12 with great success.
 - Finally, I tested the webpage on the Responsive Design platform, also with great success.
-- The works well in function and in looks.
+- The website works well in function and in looks.
+Throughout the entire project, I have used Google Chrome Developer Tools to debug any issues with styling and alignment; this tool enabled me to change things and see the effect this had immediately.
+The use of the console whilst in dev tools was also incredibly helpful as I was able to utilise this to test my JavaScript code, using `console.log()` to check that my functions were being called correctly and that the desired information was going to be displayed.
+This was pivotal in designing the quiz as I needed to have access to the information of the various elements in order to be able to programme the quiz correctly.